flatcar-archive/flatcar-docs/ignition/boot-process.md

-# CoreOS Container Linux startup process
+# Flatcar Linux startup process

 The Container Linux startup process is built on the standard [Linux startup process][linux-startup].
 Since this process is already well documented and generally well understood, this document will focus on aspects specific to booting Container Linux.